Staff Regulatory Affairs Specialist (Remote) (R449283)

 Stryker is one of the world’s leading medical technology companies and, together with our customers, is driven to make healthcare better.
 We offer innovative products and services in Orthopaedics, Medical and Surgical, and Neurotechnology and Spine that help improve patient and hospital outcomes.
 We are proud to be named one of the World’s Best Workplaces and a Best Workplace for Diversity by Fortune Magazine.
 Learn more about our award-winning organization by visiting stryker.com

-We are currently seeking a Staff Regulatory Affairs Specialist to join our Joint Replacement Regulatory Affairs Market Access Division to be based in Weston, FL or remotely anywhere within the United States.
+We are currently seeking a Staff Regulatory Specialist to join our Joint Replacement Division to be based in Virginia, New Jersey, New York, Pennsylvania, Maryland or Connecticut.

-Anticipates regulatory obstacles and emerging issues throughout the product lifecycle and develops solutions
+Anticipates regulatory obstacles and emerging issues and develops solutions and regulatory strategy accordingly

 Assists in the development of regulatory strategy and updates strategy based upon regulatory changes